In this article, I will share with you how to deploy a secure (SFTP) service based on Microsoft Azure and Azure File Shares.

 This template creates an on-demand SFTP server using an Azure Container Instance (ACI).
 It creates a Storage Account and a File Share via the Azure CLI using another ACI.
 This File Share is then mounted into the main ACI to provide persistent storage after the container is terminated.
 The container is Linux based.
 The beauty of this solution is, once you transfer/upload are completed, you can stop the ACI and the files will remain accessible.
 You can also delete/recreate the ACI and mount the same file share to copy more files.

 Please note that the templates published by Microsoft above will create a (general purpose v1) storage account.
-To this end, I have updated the template here to support (general purpose v2) storage account type.
+To this end, I have updated the ARM template to support (general purpose v2) storage account type besides the improvement mentioned in the updates section.
 Additionally, the price per GB for general-purpose v1 and general-purpose v2 storage account is the same.
 So why not use the latest Azure storage features.

 Click on the “Deploy to Azure” button and follow the steps as shown in the video below to deploy an SFTP service with a new Azure storage account and file share (Scenario 1).